datinglibre/datinglibre/README.md

 not only for relationships, but also for hobbies, such as finding a tandem language partner.

 DatingLibre is made up of the following repositories:
-- the reference implementation (this repository) which uses the dummy categories `color` and `shape`, and contains the database schema, and Behat features.
+- the reference implementation (this repository) which uses the test categories `color` and `shape`, contains the database schema, and Behat features.
 - the [datinglibre-app-bundle](https://github.com/datinglibre/datinglibre-app-bundle) which contains overridable Behat test contexts, controllers, repositories, services, entities.
 - the [DatingLibreDemo](https://github.com/datinglibre/DatingLibreDemo) site, which shows how the `datinglibre-app-bundle` can be overridden to build a custom website: overriding functionality as required, whilst leaving the rest of the bundle upgradable via `composer upgrade`.
 The demo code is deployed to [datinglibre.com](http://datinglibre.com).